cosmos/sdk-tutorials/tutorial/key.md

 Start by creating a key.go file withing in the types folder.
 Within your key.go file, you will set your keys to be used throughout the creation of the module.

-Defining the keys that will be used through the application helps in writing DRY code.
+Defining the keys that will be used throughout the application helps with writing DRY code.

 ```go
 package types